Colossians 3:12-15 How to clothe yourself -Great clothing choices P1

 And remember that Jesus is no different today.
 He wants to be this in us.

 Kindness :I like kindness.
 I'm not saying it is any great strength of mine but I like it when I see it.
 We tend to be kind to those who are kind to us.
 Jesus often chose those that society had shunned to be the recipient of His kindness.
-Such was the case with the tax collector Zaccheus, whom society shunned.
+Such was the case with the tax collector Zacchaeus, whom society shunned.
 But Jesus didn't!

 Again we see this kindness is Jesus' attitude towards the Samaritan women (whom Jews didn't associate with.
 [2] )